joereynolds/SQHell.vim/README.md

 Inside an SQHResult you can press the following

+`s` to sort results by the column the cursor is on.

-`s` to sort results by the column the cursor is on
+`S` to sort results by the column the cursor is on (in reverse).

-`S` to sort results by the column the cursor is on (in reverse) `dd` to delete the row WHERE the column is the value under the cursor (don't worry... there's a prompt)
+`dd` to delete the row WHERE the column is the value under the cursor (don't worry... there's a prompt).

 For more sorting options, you can use `:SQHSortResults` with extra arguments for the unix sort command, a la `:SQHSortResults -rn`.
 It will always sort by the column the cursor is located on.